-As of April 30, 2021, the Value Line Mutual Funds had \$4.96 billion under management, the highest level since the Funds' manager, EULAV Asset Management, became a separate company.
+As of April 30, 2022, the Value Line Mutual Funds had \$3.36 billion under EULAV Asset Management.

 Copyright Programs

 Value Line's Copyright Programs support various financial products, including Exchange Traded Funds and Unit Investment Trusts that are currently available to investors through copyright agreements with third parties.
 The agreements for copyright typically enable Value Line to receive a percentage of assets held in a copyright program.
 In return, the other party is typically permitted to use the Value Line name and proprietary information along with one or more Value Line quantitative models (the "Copyright") as the basis for one or more asset management products that they establish and market.